-I had a similar experience back in the day with my doctor.
+In fact, I had a similar experience back in the day with my doctor.
 He told me that it sounded like what I was experiencing was just anxiety.

 Now, that didn’t really make sense to me.
 I mean, I’d felt anxiety before.
-I knew what that was like -- this was different.
+I knew what that was like -- but this was different.

 This was a feeling of physical and mental disconnection from the world around me.
 And just like so many others, I felt a strong sense of frustration with that initial diagnosis.